SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 You use ``for``-``in`` to iterate over items in a dictionary by providing a pair of names to use for each key-value pair.
+Dictionaries are an unordered collection, so their keys and values are iterated over in an arbitrary order.

 .. testcode:: guided-tour